 We believe in a barrier-free world, a place of no restrictions.
 Our Easy Drain linear shower drain is the culmination of that dream.
 There is an Easy Drain linear shower drain for every type of bathroom project, you can find it hereShow models

 You can place your linear shower drain against the wall or free-in-the-floor.
-We recommend a wall installation that has one-sided sloping, meaning; less tile cutting, clean lines and high drainage capacity.
+We recommend an against the wall installation that has one-sided sloping, meaning; less tile cutting, clean lines and high drainage capacity.

 There are specific models for different types of flooring.
 Also, keep in mind that in a renovation project you might need a drain with low installation depth.

-Walk-in or barrier-free showers are growing in popularity and more frequently used in the modern bathroom.
-These popular showers are mostly installed in combination with a linear shower drain, which offers several benefits like easy cleaning, use of large format tiles and one way sloping towards the drain.Read more
+A walk-in shower, barrier free shower or step in shower is growing in popularity and are more frequently used in modern bathroom design.
+These popular types of shower floors are mostly installed in combination with a linear shower drain, which offers several benefits like easy cleaning, use of large format tiles and a one way slope towards the drain.Read more

 Paul carries out at least 8 bathroom renovations each year.
 'More and more people prefer a walk-in shower over a traditional shower tray, Paul says: 'A barrier-free shower requires less maintenance, is safer and aesthetically more pleasing.'
 'Although I have a lot of bathroom renovation experience, every new project is a challenge.'
 To ensure customer satisfaction, I choose to work only with high-quality products and materials.'Read more

 Unlike a traditional shower drain, which requires a four-sided slope and is only applicable if you have small tiles, a linear shower drain, if placed against the wall only needs a one-sided slope and can be used with large format tiles.
 Thanks to the invention of the linear shower drain, you have maximum freedom in designing your barrier free bathroom.
 A drainage system can be installed in different ways – find out what the best linear shower drain is for your project.